View source: R/gisco-get-nuts.R

 | gisco_get_nuts | R Documentation |

 The GISCO statistical unit dataset represents the NUTS (nomenclature of territorial units for statistics) and statistical regions by means of multipart polygon, polyline and point topology.
-The NUTS geographical information is completed by attribute tables and a set of cartographic help lines to better visualise multipart polygonal regions.
+The NUTS geographical information is completed by attribute tables and a set of cartographic help lines to better visualize multipart polygonal regions.

-NUTS 1: major socio-economic regions
+NUTS 1: major socio-economic regions.

-NUTS 2: basic regions for the application of regional policies
+NUTS 2: basic regions for the application of regional policies.

 NUTS 3: small regions for specific diagnoses.